wprender/cloudbreak-docs/docs/gcp/shell/shell.md

 securitygroup create --name my-security-group --description "sample description" --rules 0.0.0.0/0:tcp:443,8080,9090;10.0.33.0/24:tcp:1234,1235
 ```

-If `--publicInAccount` is true, all the users belonging to your account will be able
+If `--publicInAccount` is true, all the users belonging to your account will be able to use this template
- to use this template to create clusters, but cannot delete it.
+to create clusters, but cannot delete it.

->**NOTE** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.
+>**NOTE** The security groups are created on GCP only after the cluster provisioning starts with the selected security
+ group template.

 You can check whether the security group was created successfully
 ```